dgwaldo/print-it/README.md

 # print-it

-Windows service for printing PDF files to a local or network printer in the background.
+Windows service for printing files to a local or network printer in the background.

 > Note: This repository differs from the upstream repo in a few key ways.
  * The route paths for the service now start with api/
  * The app can also be hosted as a normal web app instead of a windows service
+ * Supports multiple file types (.pdf, .docx, images)

 ## Usage instructions
  ### Host as Service